Sarangadhara (1958 film)

 Sarangadhara is a 1958 Indian Tamil-language historical drama film directed by V. S. Raghavan and written by S. D. Sundharam.
 The film stars Sivaji Ganesan and P. Bhanumathi.
 Based on the epic of the same name by Gurajada Apparao, it was released on 15 August 1958.

+Plot

+King Narendra's young second wife, Chitrangi, becomes infatuated with her stepson, Prince Sarangadhara.
+When Sarangadhara rejects her romantic advances, the resentful queen falsely accuses him of trying to molest her.
+Believing the lie, the furious king orders his innocent son's limbs to be amputated in the forest.
+How fate deals with the king, his second wife and the prince forms the rest of the story.

 Cast

 Cast according to the opening credits: